Mission & Profile

 - to conduct high-quality research that provides high visibility and a good reputation in the national and international academic community; as seen, for example, in the acquisition of national and international research funding, as well as in the visibility of Erasmus School of Law researchers in the international academic and social debate;

-- to achieve significant impact of academic publications in and outside the legal domain in national and international peer-reviewed journals, as well as of monographs and edited volumes at leading national and international publishers;
+- to achieve the significant impact of academic publications in and outside the legal domain in national and international peer-reviewed journals, as well as of monographs and edited volumes at leading national and international publishers;

-- to achieve societal impact of the research in and outside the legal domain through such things as dialogue with audiences outside academia
+- to achieve the societal impact of the research in and outside the legal domain through such things as dialogue with audiences outside academia

 - to attract, develop, and retain talented researchers at all stages of their career;